 The ACCRA Cost of Living Index is a measure of regional differences in the cost of consumer goods and services.
 The index is based on six components: housing, utilities, grocery items, transportation, health care, and miscellaneous goods and services.

-The Gateway Region’s Cost of Living Index in the first quarter of 2017 was 93.1, nearly 7 percent below the national average of 100.
-The Gateway Region’s communities are remarkably affordable as the cost of living index in each individual community was at least 5.5 percent below the national average in the first quarter of 2017.
+The Gateway Region’s Cost of Living Index in the second quarter of 2023 was 90.8, over 9 percent below the national average of 100.
+The Gateway Region’s communities are remarkably affordable as the cost of living index in each individual community was below the national average in the second quarter of 2023.

 Source: C2er ACCRA Cost of Living data, imputed by JobsEQ